When Is the Best Time

 - Up to four cubs are born in mid-winter from January to February.

-There is a Visitor Centre and Ranger at Brooks Camp open from June to mid-September.
+The Visitor Centre is open, and a Ranger is available at Brooks Camp from June to mid-September.
 Another Visitor Center can be found at King Salmon Airport.
 You get a brief bear safety talk after arrival in Brooks.

 It is a little tricky to get here.
 Brooks Falls is situated in the remote wilderness.
-The nearest airport is King Salmon (AKN) commercial flights are offered.
-From here you have to change into a floatplane or a water taxi to get to Brooks Falls which takes 20-40 minutes depending on what you chose.
+There are two options to get to Brooks Falls, but both are weather-depending, and the weather is unpredictable.
+From King Salmon, you have to change into a floatplane or a water taxi to get to Brooks Falls, which takes 20 minutes to one hour, depending on what you choose.

-Another opportunity and hassle-free are Alaska's Gold Creek Lodge next to the airport.
+- Another hassle-free opportunity is Alaska's Gold Creek Lodge, next to the airport.
 They pick you up and offer day trips to Brooks Falls.
 However, you miss the best time for perfect shots in the evening.

 Best Months to Visit